Installing the AIM IPS

-Note All IPS platforms allow ten concurrent log in sessions.
+Note All IPS platforms allow ten concurrent CLI sessions.

-This chapter describes how to install AIM-IPS.
+This chapter describes how to install the AIM IPS.
 It contains the following sections:

 •Software and Hardware Requirements

 Table 5-1 lists the specifications for the AIM IPS.

 0.85 x 3.25 x 5.25 in.
 (2.16 x 8.26 x 13.34 cm)

 4 oz (113.41 cg) (maximum)

 -40° to +185°F (-40° to +85°C)

 5% to 95% noncondensing